 What message, story, or encouragement do you feel called to share?

-Reconnecting with your “why” can help rekindle your passion to write and give you a reasons to begin again.
+Reconnecting with your “why” can help rekindle your passion to write and give you a reason to begin again.

 Your words have value.
 Someone needs to hear what only you can say.